Skip to main content

 EXAMPLE

 Users in your environment use an application that the manufacturer "The Best Software Provider Inc." has developed for your organization, only.
 It is not a commercial application.
 To collect the software rows related to that application and to any other applications from that same manufacturer, you can create a filter where the criterion Manufacturer name is set to "The Best Software Provider%".
+This filter will then collect up to 10,000 rows of data with a manufacturer name that starts with “The Best Software Provider”.

 Manufacturers